Helping plan participants reach their retirement income goals

 Target date funds are designed for the “typical” participant with a “typical” investment profile, where age is the only factor used for portfolio selection.
 Additionally, the asset allocations within target date funds are predetermined and therefore do not take each participant’s market experience into consideration.
 Participants who are the same age may have different experiences and could benefit from a more customized investment strategy designed to increase their likelihood of achieving their replacement income.

-Adaptive Retirement Accounts are different than target date funds in several areas:
+Personalized Retirement Accounts are different than target date funds in several areas: